wald-tq/ui-router.github.io/_tutorial_ng1/hellogalaxy.md

 When you switch from one state to the another, it is called a Transition.
-On the bottom of the plunker, the [UI-Router Transition Visualizer](https://github.com/ui-router/visualizer) visually shows each transition, and provides transition details when hovered and/or clicked.
+On the bottom of the plunker, the [UI-Router Transition Visualizer](https://github.com/ui-router/visualizer) shows each transition visually, and provides transition details when hovered and/or clicked.
 {: .notice--info}

 # Nesting States